-In a commercial truck accident in Southern California, you could suffer long-term injuries, such as a traumatic brain injury, spinal cord injury, or internal organ damage.
+In a commercial truck accident in Southern California, you could suffer long-term injuries, such as a traumatic brain injury(TBI), spinal cord injury, or internal organ damage.
 You might be entitled to compensation for your injuries if you were not at fault for causing your crash.

 However, you will need evidence if you want to convince the trucking company's insurance company to pay you the maximum recovery you deserve in your settlement.
-It is best to retain an experienced truck accident attorney to help obtain the evidence you need to win your case.
+It is best to retain an experienced San Diego truck accident attorney to help obtain the evidence you need to win your case.

 Basic Types of Evidence You Need in a Truck Crash Case

 As in a car, pedestrian, bicycle, and motorcycle collision claim, you need to prove the trucker's negligence in causing the accident, the seriousness of your injuries, and the amount of compensation you are entitled to under California law.
 There are many types of evidence needed in all motor vehicle crash cases that can help you build a winning case:

 - Eyewitness statements and testimony